grosser/tracked_plugins/README.markdown

 With tracked_plugins installation stays the same and new meta information
-(url / installed_at / revision / plugin-locally-hacked? / ...) is stored <-> used to update/list plugins.
+(url / branch / revision / installed_at / plugin-locally-hacked? / ...) is stored <-> used to update/list plugins.

- - simple updating
+ - simple updating through know url/branch
- - where did the plugin come from ?
- - when was it installed ?
- - what updates are waiting ?
+ - waiting updates with changelog
- - did we hack it ?
+ - locally modified aka hacked ?
  - ...

 # Install